German gas storage 80% full, progresses despite Russian cuts - NewsBreak

 German gas storage 80% full, progresses despite Russian cuts

-BERLIN — (AP) — Germany's natural gas storage facilities are now more than 80% full, showing steady progress despite a drastic reduction in deliveries from Russia amid the war in Ukraine.
+Germany's natural gas storage facilities are now more than 80% full, showing steady progress despite a drastic reduction in deliveries from Russia amid the war in Ukraine .

 Gas storage in Europe's biggest economy has reached 80.14% of capacity, according to industry figures released Tuesday.
 The head of Germany's network regulator, Klaus Mueller, tweeted that storage is “being filled steadily” but cautioned that a planned three-day halt to deliveries through the Nord Stream 1 pipeline from Russia next week “could temporarily dampen” the effort.